Miami University has received a lot of press lately; some laudable and some lamentable.

 This past Wednesday, college faculty nationwide engaged in a "National Adjunct Walkout Day" to bring attention to the abysmal working conditions of part-time professors.
 There was no one-day walkout at Miami on Wednesday.

 Most adjuncts have adopted vows of silence about their situation, acutely aware that they belong to a cheap, replaceable labor pool.
 They are, in effect, the "scabs of academia."

-But this is the perfect “teachable moment” to share and educate all Miami stakeholders, especially students and their parents, who pay tuition and fees that are definitely not trickling down to most
+But this is the perfect "teachable moment" to share and educate all Miami stakeholders, especially students and their parents, who pay tuition and fees that are definitely not trickling down to most of their instructors.

 The time is now to practice one of the four goals of Miami's Liberal Education Plan: to "reflect and act."